kimsQ/rc/docs/getting-started/browsers-devices.md

 group: getting-started
 ---

-Ratchet plus supports a wide variety of modern browsers and devices, and some older ones.
+kimsQ RC supports a wide variety of modern browsers and devices, and some older ones.
 See which exact ones below, as well as detailed information on known quirks and bugs.

 ## Contents